amcginlay/eks-demos/doc/16-hpa/README.md

 kubectl get deployment metrics-server -n kube-system
 ```

-The newly installed Metrics Server may take a mimute to begin producing results.
+The newly installed Metrics Server may take a minute to begin producing results.
 Use a `watch` command to observe as the Metrics Server comes online.
 ```bash
 watch "kubectl top nodes; echo; kubectl top pods --all-namespaces"